jkadw/abstract_vehicle/README.md

 Current limitations:

-- adapter discovery is still intentionally simple
+- generic discovery is still intentionally simple
-- the Hyundai/Kia adapter still contains legacy Python-side mapping logic while YAML-driven mapping support is being introduced
+- startup reconciliation and add/remove sync are not complete yet
 - no direct OEM API clients in this repository
 - no UI card
 - no per-window control
 - only a minimal service surface is implemented
 - Home Assistant runtime tests are not executed in this workspace

-The `Hyundai / Kia Connect` adapter currently discovers vehicles from the Home Assistant registry and state model rather than talking to the OEM service directly.
+The current mapped-adapter path discovers vehicles from the Home Assistant registry and state model rather than talking to OEM services directly.

 ## More Detail